urbanjost/M_blas/README.md

 [FORTRAN reference implementation of BLAS Basic Linear Algebra Subprograms](http://www.netlib.org/blas/) provided by the National Science Foundation.

-It has been converted to a Fortran module and is in the process of being changed to use more recent Fortran features primarily for investigating what benefits this might have, such as an automatic calling interface provided by being modularized, INTENT specifications, array syntax and so on.
+It has been converted to a free-format Fortran module and is in the process of being changed to use more recent Fortran features primarily for investigating the significance of what benefits this can have, such as an automatic calling interface provided by being modularized, INTENT specifications, array syntax and so on.

 For compatibility purposes the wrapper file src/compatible.f90 is included, which allows for an old non-interface calling style so if